gis-ops/tutorials/osrm/OSRM_nodejs_bindings.md

 You obviously have the option to change to a different profile or tailor the lua file for your needs.
 Some examples can be found [here](https://github.com/Project-OSRM/osrm-backend/tree/master/profiles).

-1. `node_modules/osrm/lib/binding/osrm-extract berlin-latest.osm.pbf -p node_modules/osrm/profiles/car.lua`
+a. `node_modules/osrm/lib/binding/osrm-extract berlin-latest.osm.pbf -p node_modules/osrm/profiles/car.lua`

-2. `node_modules/osrm/lib/binding/osrm-contract berlin-latest.osrm`
+b. `node_modules/osrm/lib/binding/osrm-contract berlin-latest.osrm`

-### 3. Compute Matrices
+## 3. Compute Matrices

 ### Create a Single OSRM Matrix Request